-- Square: This is ideal for entrepreneurs who not only need a free online store but also want a free point-of-sale solution.
+- Square Online Store: This is ideal for entrepreneurs who not only need a free online store but also want a free point-of-sale solution.

 - WooCommerce: This plugin is perfect if you're already using WordPress and you want to add e-commerce features to your site.

 - FreeWebStore Online: This is best for launching an online store if you have a tight deadline.

 - Ecwid: This is great if you're looking to add e-commerce features to either a Wix or Weebly site.

 - Strikingly: Great if you only have one project you're selling.

 - MyOnlineStore: This is the best option if you have customers dotted around the globe, as MyOnlineStore boasts numerous language features.

 We also suggest checking out this article on the best ecommerce website builders to launch a profitable online store.